mycotrip/log-analyzer/README.md

 1. The tool reads the specified log file
 2. Splits the log content into manageable chunks for processing
 3. Creates a vector store using ChromaDB to store the log content
-4. Uses the specified Ollama model to analyze the logs
+4. Uses the specified Ollama model for analysis and a separate model for embeddings
 5. Identifies errors, warnings, anomalies, and other issues
 6. Returns a comprehensive analysis in a structured format